-Treatment Site (Application Timing) LO-VOL 6 (pt./acre) Specific Use Directions Ornamental Turf (Postemergence) Apply when weeds are small and actively growing.
+Treatment Site (Application Timing) 2,4-D LV4 (pt./acre) Specific Use Directions Ornamental Turf (Postemergence) Seedling grass 3/4 to 1 Apply when weeds are small and actively growing.
 For best results, apply when soil moisture is adequate for active weed growth.
-Seedling grass 1/2 to 2/3 Deep-rooted perennial weeds such as bindweed and Canada thistle may require (five-leaf stage or later) repeat applications.
-Do not apply to newly seeded grasses until well established (five-leaf stage or Well-established grasses 1-1/3 to 2 later) and then use a maximum of 2/3 pt./acre.
+Deep-rooted perennial weeds such as bindweed and Canada thistle may require (five-leaf stage or later) 2 to 3 repeat applications.
+Do not apply to newly seeded grasses until well established (five-leaf stage or later) and then use a maximum of 1 at /oare.
+Cool access grasses are televent Well-established grasses 2 10 3 later) and then use a maximum of 1 pt./acre.
 Cool season grasses are tolerant of higher rates.
-Biennial and perennial 2 and the second s broadleaf weeds
+Biennial and perennial broadleaf weeds 3